Search Contractor ToolStack

 Jobber is what happens when someone builds field service software for the businesses that actually need it — the two-truck plumbing outfits, the growing HVAC companies with six techs, the landscaping crews that went from solo to a real team and suddenly need to stop running everything off text messages and a whiteboard.

 Over 250,000 home service professionals use Jobber.
-It consistently lands top ratings across every review platform: 4.5/5 on G2, 4.5/5 on Capterra, 4.5/5 on Software Advice.
-The iOS app pulls a 4.8/5 and Android gets a 4.7/5 (Source: Capterra, G2, App Store, Google Play, 2026).
-Those numbers are not inflated — Jobber genuinely earns them by being the one platform that does not require a PhD to set up.
+It consistently lands top ratings across every major review platform: 4.5/5 on G2, 4.5/5 on Capterra, 4.5/5 on Software Advice (Source: Capterra, G2, App Store, Google Play, 2026).
+Those numbers hold up because Jobber earns them by being the one platform that does not require months of implementation or a dedicated IT person to get running.

 The pitch is simple: quoting, scheduling, invoicing, CRM, and client communication in one place, starting at $39/month.
-No annual contracts required.
+No annual contracts.
 14-day free trial with no credit card.
-That is a fundamentally different proposition than ServiceTitan asking you for $245/tech/month, a 12-month contract, and a $15,000 implementation fee before you have dispatched a single job.
+That is a fundamentally different proposition than ServiceTitan asking you for $245/tech/month, a 12-month contract, and an implementation fee before you dispatch a single job.

 Jobber is not perfect.
 The reporting is basic.
 The pricebook tools lack depth.
 And if you are running a 50-tech operation, you will outgrow it.
 But for the vast majority of field service businesses — the ones doing $100K to $2M in revenue — Jobber hits the sweet spot between capability and simplicity.